jacobpatterson1549/kuuf-library/README.md

 ### Postgres

-A Postgres database will be used by setting the `-database-URL` application argument or the `DATABASE-URL` environment variable.
+A Postgres database will be used by setting the `-database-URL` application argument or the `DATABASE_URL` environment variable.
 The script below initializes a Postgres user and database.
 Remember to set the password.
 (a password can be generated with `openssl rand --hex 10`)